 He’s also convinced me that I should be coming back in 6-months to my next review with other job offers in hand.” – Ross O.

-I taught Ross how to increase his options by showing him what multiple job offers can do for him.
+I taught Ross how to increase his options by showing him what multiple job offers can do for him just like I had when I performed an intensive job search previously.

 “Jarrett is the real deal when it comes to preparing you for your interview.
 Through a series of about 5 mock interviews, I was able to hone in on the questions that were really causing me trouble.
 It’s amazing how much valuable his feedback was.
 I have no doubt his services helped me land my dream job.” – Bud H.

 Bud’s experience was absolutely awesome and he’s been one of my favorite clients to work with.
-He came a really long way in a really short amount of time and he landed his dream job.
+He came a really long way in a really short amount of time and he landed his dream job working with a New York Times best-selling author.